With the warmer weather and sunshine, the dust seems all the more obvious gathered on the tables, windowsills, and knick-knacks scattered about.

 4. Don’t allow dirt to collect.

 I can’t get lazy and then become overwhelmed by the task at hand.
 Sometimes, we create bad situations ourselves with poor choices and call it “from the devil.”
 Of course, Satan will use all ammunition we give to him, but we must accept responsibility for our actions and the consequences of those actions.
 This also goes for listening to dirt about others.
 We should just close our ears to that rather than expressing interest or spreading any gossip.
 If I don’t clean the refrigerator for months, then the task will become overwhelming and take much longer and need more elbow grease than if I wipe it down and pay attention to inventory and expiration dates every week or so.
+This also goes for social media, mom groups, family bickering.
+Limit that noise.
+Stay positive.

 5. Ask for help.